 The other thing is their servers could not handle the influx of downloads that would happen if their shut down was happening.
 There would be so many gamers trying to save their entire library it would crash the servers and then no one would get their games.

 Not to mention the space it would require to have all your games on your computer.
 I have 220 games in my Steam library and that is a conservative number compared to some people.
 Lets say the average game is about 5 gigs, a conservative estimate with games like GTA V being 50 plus, so with my current library that would be about 1 Terabyte for me and more so for others I have the space in my external hard drive but I do not want to tie it up with just installed games.

 It gets worse though and this is part of the reason why I have so many games with Steam.
 Steam fixes games that don’t work with newer versions of Windows.
 So without their support eventually with operating system upgrades one day your game will get broken and not able to be played.
 So even if you can save your entire Steam library and if you can get patches from Steam that makes them playable after Steam has gone under they still will be unplayable one day in the future.

 Well let me first say here is to Steams health may it last forever.
 If it doesn’t then know what you are buying.
 You do not own your Steam games or any other platforms games.
 You are renting them at best and they can go away quickly and easily never to be played again.

 So remember that when you buy that really expensive game that you want, that the physical copy may be the better investment since it costs the same and it will at least be usable later on if the digital store closes one day.

-Make sure to buy games on sale and remember when you put down your hard earned cash for a game that one day the game may be inaccessible to you so how much are you willing to pay for a game that there is no guarantee you will be able to play for the rest of your life.
+Make sure to buy games on sale and remember when you put down your hard earned cash for a game that one day the game may be inaccessible to you.
+So no matter how much are you willing to pay for a game that there is no guarantee you will be able to play it for the rest of your life.